wessenstam/gts21/snow/alerts/alerts.rst

    .. figure:: images/17.png

-   With the alert data inside of ServiceNow, IT has visibility into which dependent services could be impacts, historical related incidents, knowledgebase articles, and the ability to open an incident to track remediation activities.
+   With the alert data inside of ServiceNow, IT has visibility into which dependent services could be impacted, historical related incidents, knowledgebase articles, and the ability to open an incident to track remediation activities.

 Takeaways
 +++++++++